backube/volsync/docs/usage/rsync/external_rsync.rst

 In this example, a database is running on a RHEL 8 server.
 It has been decided that this database should move from a server into a Kubernetes environment.

-Starting at the Kubernetes cluster create a file with the YAML below.
-The `replicationdestination` will use the `gp2 storageclass` for the PVC.
+Starting at the Kubernetes cluster create the `replicationdestination` and the PVC using the examples below.

-Create the namespace, PVC, and `replicationdestination` object.

 .. code:: bash